 I also print and cut out these First Day of School Hats for students to color and wear on the first day.
 Students can use markers, crayons, or paint sticks to color the hats.
 You could also print them on colored paper just for students to wear.

-I hope these open house ideas and hacks make your open house less stressful and an event you can enjoy with your new families and students.
+I hope these ideas and hacks make your open house less stressful and an event you can enjoy with your new families and students.
 You can check out my other favorite classroom hacks HERE.

-Do you need lesson plans and activities for back to school?
+Do you need lesson plans and activities for back-to-school?
 Check out THIS post with FREE lesson plans for the first 10 days of school!